Zachary-Pearce/Pomegranate/.github/CONTRIBUTING.md

 Testbench files must also be accompanied with a README that shows simulation results, this should include:
 - Simulation waveforms.
 - Utilisation graphs for at least one compatible platform.
+- Timing reports.
-- A table of tested and comptatible platforms.
+- A table of tested and compatible platforms.

 ## Tested and Compatible Platforms
 Tested and compatible platforms should be provided in a table with the following format.